JakeWnuk/ptt/docs/USAGE.md

 ptt -f <input_file> -t append
 ```

-The append mode also has two additional options:
+The append mode also has additional options:
 - `append-remove`: Remove characters from the end of the password before appending a string.

 The syntax for an append-remove rule is as follows: